Pillows have a certain lifespan, and definitely do need to be replaced every so often.

 If you can no longer squeeze the foam, or if it feels like your pillow is filled with chalk dust, it’s time for a new pillow.

 Memory foam pillows have no “grey area”.
 They’re either good, or they’re bad.

-If your down pillows are leaking feathers
+Are your down pillows leaking feathers?

 If you’ve noticed a few down feathers that have leaked from your pillow, check out this guide on how to stop feathers from leaking.

 If you’ve caught the leak early, it can be repaired.